joeyh2/miami_fintech_working-_copy/02-Homework/01-FinTech/README.md

-# Sporttrade Inc. - Building a Winning Team with Exchanges and Sports Betting
+# Sporttrade Inc. - Building a Winning Team with Financial Exchanges and Sports Betting
 *A Case Study by Joseph Hagemann*
 ## Overview and Origin